gohugoio/hugoDocs/content/content-management/front-matter.md

 : the meta keywords for the content.

 `layout`
-: the layout Hugo should select from the [lookup order][lookup] when rendering the content.
+: the layout Hugo should select from the [lookup order][lookup] when rendering the content or `none` in case you don't want to render, but only to call it from inside a different page.
 If a `type` is not specified in the front matter, Hugo will look for the layout of the same name in the layout directory that corresponds with a content's section.
 See ["Defining a Content Type"][definetype]

 `lastmod`
 : the datetime at which the content was last modified.